onceupon/Bash-Oneliner/README.md

 Hit your screen prefix combination (C-a / control+A), then hit Escape.
 Move up/down with the arrow keys (↑ and ↓).

+Redirect output of an already running process in screen:
+ (C-a / control+A), then hit 'H'

 Send command to all panes in tmux:
 ```bash
 Ctrl-B